-To date, Black Law has provided information on Washington State misdemeanors.
-We’ve informed on federal crimes.
+Our attorneys have provided information on Washington State misdemeanors as well as federal crimes.
 And, we’ve even discussed the Federal Sentencing Guidelines.
 But federal misdemeanors are a topic we’ve left uncovered – until now.
-The truth is that these crimes are regularly charged in Washington and our firm is beyond experienced in defending these offenses.
+The truth is that these crimes are regularly charged in Washington and our firm has long experience in defending these offenses.
 If you or a loved one has been charged with a federal misdemeanor, contact us now and let us provide the criminal representation you deserve.

 What is a Federal Misdemeanor?